Vigo County Jail Log: Dec. 31, 2020

 Wednesday

-• Christopher S. Carney, 43, 600 block of North Otter, Terre Haute.
-Booked 12:46 a.m.
-Reckless driving, driving a motor vehicle while suspended, possession of methamphetamine and possession of handgun without license.
+• Michael B. Ames, 53, 10 block of Chickadee Lane, Terre Haute.
+Booked 1:35 a.m.
+Operating a motor vehicle while intoxicated.

-• Collin A. Fox, 29, 3100 block of North 17th Street, Terre Haute.
-Booked 5:10 a.m.
-Operating motor vehicle without ever obtaining license, operating a motor vehicle while intoxicated and resisting law enforcement.
+• Rebecca J. Selvia, 35, 5600 block of West Illiana Drive, West Terre Haute.
+Booked 1:46 a.m.
+Driving a motor vehicle while suspended, operating a motor vehicle without financial responsibility and failure to stop after accident.

 Under the law, criminal charges are merely accusations, and the defendant is presumed innocent unless and until proven guilty.